Skip to content

 Note

-Install dependencies
+Python dependencies

 pip install pylance duckdb pyarrow

-Install Lance extension in DuckDB
+Install the Lance extension in DuckDB

 import duckdb